markdias/myai-notes/README.md

 - **Dark/Light Mode**: Toggle between themes, with automatic system preference detection
 - **Minimalist Design**: Clean, distraction-free interface focused on productivity
 - **Responsive**: Works on desktop and mobile devices
+- **Published Notes Drawer**: Browse fully formatted notes in a dedicated, distraction-free panel that mirrors the live output
+- **Expanded Note Toggle**: Collapse the AI output when you just want to focus on the saved version

 ### Customization
 - **Model Selection**: Choose from GPT-4o, GPT-4o-mini, GPT-4 Turbo, GPT-3.5 Turbo, or Claude 3.x models